Kenya and Tanzania Safari Tour — Masai Mara, Serengeti and Ngorongoro Crater

 Meal plan: breakfast and lunch

-Day 9 – End of the program or extension View details
+Day 9 – End of program or Zanzibar extension View details

-Days 10 to 12 – Zanzibar / Free days View details
+Days 9–13 – Zanzibar (optional extension) View details

 Meal plan: breakfast